viamrobotics/docs/WRITING_GUIDE.md

-# Viam Docs Writing Guide
+# Viam Documentation Writing Guide

 Writing documentation is an exercise in empathy.
 We're not describing an objective reality - the source code already does that.
 Our job is to help shape the relationship between users and the Viam ecosystem.
 This ever-evolving guide provides some rules and recommendations on how to do that consistently within the Viam ecosystem.